maneswapnil61/git_tutorial/README.md

 # git_tutorial
-Just for me trying use git and github
+Just for me, I trying to learn git and github.